adamjmcgrath/fridayfilmclub/README.md

 - Oauth2
 - Simpleauth

-It uses the films-data api as it's source of films data
+It uses the films-data api as it's source of films data.